ruby/gem_rbs_collection/README.md

 # gem_rbs_collection: A collection of RBS for gems

 [RBS](https://github.com/ruby/rbs) is a standard type signature syntax for Ruby programs.
-This is a community managed collection of RBS files for gems which ships without RBS.
+This is a community-managed collection of RBS files for gems that ship without RBS.

 ## Loading RBS from the repository